AndrewAXue/AndrewAXue/README.md

 ### Hey!
 I'm Andrew! 👋
 Currently a 4th year student at the University of Waterloo, pursuing a Double Major in Computer Science and Combinatorics.
 Graduating April 2021 and looking for new grad roles!

-🔭 I’m currently interning at Google on the Cloud Trace team, working on OpenTelemetry Python.
+- 🔭 I’m currently interning at Google on the Cloud Trace team, working on [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python).
+Created the [opentelemtry-exporter-cloud-trace](https://pypi.org/project/opentelemetry-exporter-cloud-trace/) and [opentelemtry-exporter-cloud-monitoring] (https://pypi.org/project/opentelemetry-exporter-cloud-monitoring/) packages.
-🌱 Previously interned at CreditKarma, Rippling, Adeptmind and Purolator.
+- 🌱 Previously interned at CreditKarma, Rippling, Adeptmind and Purolator.
-📫 Reach me at: andrew.a.xue@gmail.com
+- 📫 Reach me at: andrew.a.xue@gmail.com
 <!--
 **AndrewAXue/AndrewAXue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.